andela-denoma/valentineGifts/README.md

+VALENTINE GIFTS APP

-> A valentine gift app with Express js, Node js, MongoDb and Angular js
+A valentine gift app with Express js, Node js, MongoDb and Angular js

-This is an example of acreate, read, update, delete web application built with Express.js v~4.0.0, and Mongoose v~3.6.13
+This is an example of a create, read, update, delete web application built with Express.js v~4.0.0, and Mongoose v~3.6.13

 The full source code is available at [github.com/andela-denoma/valentineGifts](https://github.com/andela-denoma/valentineGifts).